JetBrains/Qodana/topics/inspect-your-code.md

 * Use [incremental analysis](analyze-pr.md) to reduce the scope of files

 ## List of exit codes

+<link-summary>Explore the list of exit codes and their description.</link-summary>

 <p>%product% provides the following exit codes:</p>